AstroHQ/astro-dnssd/README.md

 ## Status

 ### Complete
-- Service registration (Sans TXT record)
+- Service registration

 ### In Progress
 - Service browsing
+- TXTRecord support for service registration

 ### Todo
 - How to check for more (select() on socket, but has to be win32 friendly)
-- TXTRecord support for service registration
 - Record creation
 - Name resolution
 - Port map